 Latest Travel Alert

-Because there is no Irish Embassy or Consulate in Cambodia, we’re limited in the help we can offer you in an emergency.
+Because there is no Irish Embassy or Consulate in Cambodia, we are limited in the help we can offer you in an emergency situation.
 However, if you need assistance, you can contact the Irish Embassy in Hanoi.

 We suggest you learn as much as you can about Cambodia before your trip from travel agents, tour operators and guide books.
 The best help is often close at hand so if you have problems when you’re in Cambodia, try talking to your local contacts, tour operator representative or hotel management.

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.

 - Purchase comprehensive travel insurance which covers all your intended activities

 - Add an alert for your destination within the Travelwise App.